Appendices

 Tantric Practices (Specific): May include specific applications of Asana, Mantra, Yantra/Mandala, Pranayama, Meditation, Ritual, and potentially Sacred Sexuality practices, aimed at harnessing life force energy for spiritual awakening and integration.
 HIGH RISK: Intense but risky; potential for misapplication of energy, ego inflation, destabilization, or harm.
 Requires highly experienced, ethical, trauma-informed teachers/guides with impeccable boundaries and clear lineage/understanding of safety.

-Therapeutic Modalities (Requiring Trained Professionals)
+Therapeutic Modalities (Requiring a Trained Professional)

-Engaging with these requires working directly with appropriately licensed and trained mental health professionals or certified practitioners.
-They are listed for reference as potential support resources on the Path, not as practices to undertake alone.
+The following are established therapeutic modalities mentioned in the book.
+They are not self-study practices.
+Engaging with these requires working directly with an appropriately licensed and trained mental health professional or certified practitioner.
+They are listed here as potential support resources on the Path.

 Dialectical Behavior Therapy (DBT) [Requires Licensed Mental Health Professional trained in DBT]